abazari/abazari.github.io/_teaching/teaching.md

 ---

 {% include base_path %}

-Additional information can be found in the [CV](http://abazari.github.io/files/CV-RezaAbazari.pdf).
+# Academic Year: 2024 Spring

-# Academic Positions
+* **Foundations of Numerical Analysis**- University of Mohaghegh Ardabili, an undergraduate-level course.
-* **Assistant Professor**, Department of Mathematics, University of Mohaghegh Ardabili, Ardabil, Iran, 2020-Now.
+The course deals with basic topics of Numerical Analysis, with particular attention to the study of error, linear algebra and the solution of ordinary differential equations.

-* **Lecturer**, Department of Mathematics, University of Mohaghegh Ardabili, Ardabil, Iran, 2017-2020.
+* **Numerical Analysis**- University of Mohaghegh Ardabili, an undergraduate-level course.
 # Educations
 * **PhD Applied Mathematics**, University of Tabriz, Tabriz, Iran, 2017.
 * **MSc Applied Mathematics**, University of Mohaghegh Ardabili, Ardabil, Iran, 2008.